Specialised Imaging: UV, IR, Laser and ALS

 Fingerprints on difficult substrates.
 The standard latent-fingerprint development workflow uses powder, cyanoacrylate fuming, or chemical reagents (ninhydrin, DFO, physical developer) on the suspect substrate.
 On multi-coloured, patterned, or fluorescent substrates, any developed fingerprint competes visually with the substrate's own pattern or background fluorescence.
 Laser excitation, combined with time-gated detection (a technique that delays the camera shutter opening by a few nanoseconds after the laser pulse to let short-lived background fluorescence decay before recording the longer-lived fingerprint fluorescence), can isolate the fingerprint signal.
 Time-gated laser fluorescence systems are used in major national forensic laboratories, including the UK's DSTL (Defence Science and Technology Laboratory) and the Australian Federal Police's National Centre for Forensic Studies.

 Standardisation and documentation.
 The SWGMAT (Scientific Working Group for Materials Analysis) guidelines on fingerprint examination and the SWGIT Section 15 on digital photomicroscopy both specify that laser examination images must document the laser wavelength, power setting, filter type, exposure settings, and whether time-gating was applied.
-The ENFSI Fingerprint Working Group's BPM-EPFP-01 (Best Practice Manual for Fingerprint Examination) includes LIF examination as a documented procedural step for difficult substrates.
+The ENFSI Fingerprint Working Group's ENFSI-BPM-FIN-01 (Best Practice Manual for Fingerprint Examination) includes LIF examination as a documented procedural step for difficult substrates.

 Safety considerations that also constrain the photographic protocol.
 Laser radiation at any wavelength above a minimum threshold can cause irreversible retinal damage.
 The laser examination workflow for fingerprints must be conducted with approved laser-safety eyewear matched to the laser line, and photographic documentation using a camera with a lens filter that passes the emission wavelength while blocking the excitation laser line is the only way to record the fluorescent image safely.
 This filter requirement is not just safety but also quality: direct laser specular reflection would saturate the sensor and destroy the image.